joe-liad/jkan/_datasets/air-sensor-history.md

 title: Air sensor history
 organization: Lewisham council
 notes: >-
-  this repo uses a github action to periodically scrape the londonair api, extracting sensor data collected within the lewisham jurisdiction, and adds them to a sqlite database suitable for use in e.g. datasette
+  This repo uses a github action to periodically scrape the londonair api, extracting sensor data collected within the lewisham jurisdiction, and adds them to a sqlite database suitable for use in e.g. datasette
 resources: